harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/kubernetes-faqs.md

 * In the Harness service's Manifest Configuration page, select Manifests > Advanced, and then select the Skip Versioning checkbox.

-### Is it possible to get a KUBECONFIG file in a shell script within Harness for K8s connectors ?
+### Is it possible to get a KUBECONFIG file in a shell script within Harness for K8s connectors?

 Yes, we have it documentated for the steps.
 Please refer to the following documentations on [Shell script include infrastructure](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/shell-script-step/#include-infrastructure-selectors) and [Shell script run K8s](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/cd-steps/utilities/shell-script-step/#running-kubernetes-commands-in-the-shell-script)

-### What is the oldest version of Kubernetes we support for the delegates for FirstGen and NextGen ?
+### What is the oldest version of Kubernetes we support for the delegates for FirstGen and NextGen?

 Oldest Kubectl Client version being used is `1.16`.
 Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/cd-integrations/)

-### How the order or precedence of file in the k8sdeploy component is used when multiple values yaml were used.
+### How the order or precedence of file in the k8sdeploy component is used when multiple values YAML were used?
 When using multiple values YAML files in Harness Kubernetes Services, the highest priority is given to the last file, and the lowest priority to the first file.

-### Kubernetes Delegate Step Requires Service as Input
+### Does Kubernetes Delegate step requires service as input?

 The K8s Delete Step requires a Service because it's configured in a deploy stage.
 The user needs to provide a service and Harness can delete the namespace, the release name, or a manifest file associated with the Service.

-### Can we apply any Kubernetes Manifest without a Harness Kubernetes Service ?
+### Can we apply any Kubernetes Manifest without a Harness Kubernetes Service?

 Yes, One can apply any Kubernetes Manifest without a Harness Kubernetes Service .
 Please read more on this in the following [Documentation](https://developer.harness.io/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/kubernetes-apply-step/#apply-manifests-from-a-remote-source).
 Also consider watching this video based on use case [here](https://www.loom.com/share/492afdbb9cb8484980b6d1617830a399?sid=8fc34aec-009c-491a-85f5-ffd5e062e4d0).

-### What is the proper method for constructing a Harness pipeline to execute a rolling restart of a service, analogous to the kubectl rollout restart deployment deploymentName command ?
+### What is the proper method for constructing a Harness pipeline to execute a rolling restart of a service, analogous to the kubectl rollout restart deployment deploymentName command?

 Harness uses `patchManifest` stage type with `LAST_ROLLOUT = now()` in Spinnaker to achieve it today.
 Please read more on this in the Spinnaker [Documentation](https://spinnaker.io/docs/guides/user/kubernetes-v2/patch-manifest/).